zhangce/kbp/README.md

 4. Perform inference and learning
 5. Generate results

-Note that in this example we will refer to mention-level relation candidates and relation mentions.
+Note that in this example we will refer to mention-level relation candidates as relation mentions.

 For simplicity, we will start by loading a database dump that contains all of the tables necessary to run the system.